Emiliefoged/analyst34/A3/README.md

 https://github.com/user-attachments/assets/9c116d14-51d3-4528-b636-831301fcdb10

-Furthermore a Jupitor notebook is made to take you though the code step by step, see A4Tutorial.ipynb.
+Furthermore a Jupitor notebook is made to take you though the code step by step, https://github.com/Emiliefoged/analyst34/blob/main/A4/A4Tutorial.ipynb

 **Snapshot of the code:**